 Croissants are more than a wonderful thing to eat — they are a cultural experience.
 Traditionally, croissants are served and enjoyed at breakfast with butter and jam.

 Most French people enjoy their croissants plain without extra butter or jam.
 This is probably because the croissants in France are the best in the world!
+That said, they are incredibly versatile vessels for other yummy ingredients, and everyone has their own favorite variation on one of these classics.

 You can find croissants at restaurants, cafes, and most commonly in pâtisseries.
 A pâtisserie will have baked goods (baguettes, rolls, bread, etc) and desserts.
 You will likely find a pâtisserie every couple of blocks in Paris, and you really can’t go wrong trying them all out.